NKI-AI/direct/docs/config.rst

 Configuration
 =============

-To perform experiments for training, validation or inference, a configuration file with an extension ``.yaml`` must be defined which includes all experiments parameters such as models, datasets, etc. The following is a template for the configuration file.
-Accepted arguments are the parameters as defined in the ``config<>.py`` file for each function/class.
-For instance, accepted arguments for training are the parameters as defined in ``TrainingConfig``.
-A list of our configuration files can be found in the `projects <../projects/>`_ folder.
+To perform experiments for training, validation or inference, a configuration file with an extension `.yaml` must be defined which includes all experiments parameters such as models, datasets, etc. The following is a template for the configuration file.

 .. code-block:: yaml

   model:
   model_name: <nn_model_path>
   model_parameter_1: <nn_model_paramter_1>
   model_parameter_2: <nn_model_paramter_2>
   ...

   additional_models:
     sensitivity_model:
       model_name: <nn_sensitivity_model_path>